 What can you do to prepare the best you can for Google extracting and using rich snippets?
 Well, based on a lot of topics read on the subject, experience, and testing, there are some things you should do to prepare.

 - Make sure you add your website into Google Search Console (former Webmaster Tools).
 This is a very powerful tool that will give you a lot of information related to your website.
-For rich snippets, you need to use Structured Data tool located under Search Appearance menu.
+For rich snippets, you need to use a Structured Data tool located under the Search Appearance menu.
 This will show all structured data and rich snippets Google has found on your website.
 There you will see Review and Aggregated Rating elements and which pages have them and Google extracted it from.
 This is not all pages with rich snippets but pages Google used so far.

-- Again, in Google Search Console you have a useful tool that can speed up the Google crawl rate and make Google visit your website at the faster rate and that will improve your chances for the rich snippet to be extracted.
-This can be done from Site Settings page for each website you have in the Search Console.
-Normally, crawl rate is set to automatic, but you can set it to a higher value for a limited time.
-Do not overdue it, 0.05 requests per second are enough.
+- Again, in Google Search Console you have a useful tool that can speed up the Google crawl rate and make Google visit your website at a faster rate and that will improve your chances for the rich snippet to be extracted.
+This can be done from the Site Settings page for each website you have in the Search Console.
+Normally, the crawl rate is set to automatic, but you can set it to a higher value for a limited time.
+Do not overdo it, 0.05 requests per second are enough.
 Again, this doesn’t guarantee that Google will obey this, but from my experience, the number of hits my website got from Google increased after setting higher value here.

 - It is a good idea to have posts/pages with a higher number of votes recorded, it is considered as better value for inclusion.
 Reviews are always considered as good value, but it is a good idea to provide subject and description along with the review value.

 - Be patient.
-There is no way to force this, but using Search Console you can monitor extracted structured data and confirm that your rich snippets are used.
+There is no way to force this, but using the Search Console you can monitor extracted structured data and confirm that your rich snippets are used.